Balinese architecture: Materials

-Traditional Balinese buildings seek to be in harmony with the environment.
+Traditional Balinese buildings are designed to be in harmony with the environment.
 Traditional Balinese houses are built almost entirely of organic materials.
 They use natural materials such as thatch roofing, bamboo poles, woven bamboo, coconut wood, teak wood, brick, and stone.
-The thatched roof usually uses ijuk (black aren fibers), dried coconut or rumbia leaves, or sirap (hardwood shingles arranged like tiles) roof.
+The thatched roof are usually made of ijuk (black aren fibers), dried coconut or rumbia leaves, or sirap (hardwood shingles arranged like tiles).
 Stones and red bricks are usually used as foundations and walls, while sandstone and andesite stone are usually carved as ornamentation.

 Balinese people are known for their artistry.
 They have developed a sophisticated sculpting tradition that manifests in architecture rich with ornamentation and interior decoration.
 Balinese temples and palaces are exquisitely decorated with rich ornamentations, both wooden and stone sculpting, which usually depict floral patterns.
 Balinese sculpture often served as gate guardians as twin dvarapalas flanking entrances.
 The gates themselves are richly decorated with kala's head, floral ornaments, and vajra or ratna pinnacles.
 Other sculptures often serve as ornamentation, such as goddess or dragon waterspouts in bathing places.